v2sCollections/Constellation/README.md

 ### ![](https://s11.gifyu.com/images/SgFMA.jpg)![](https://s11.gifyu.com/images/S4kKF.png)Features

 > This theme is completely (OPTIONAL) the mods will not be installed on first installation.
 But if you would like them you just have to enable them in Vortex.
+This Theme will end up being a total overhaul of Starfield into a Star Wars Universe.

 <details><summary>CLICK HERE TO SEE WHAT STAR WARS MODS COME WITH THE COLLECTION</summary>
 - [Star Wars A Wing Sound Replacement For KE-20 AND KE-31 Cannons](https://www.nexusmods.com/starfield/mods/2581?tab=description)&#x20;